Haipeng-ustc/Haipeng-ustc.github.io/_pages/markdown.md

 ## Velocity Models

 Below list some useful velocity models for testing the FWI algorithms.
-More velocity models and open data can be found on the SEG website: [https://wiki.seg.org/wiki/Open_data]
+More velocity models and open data can be found on the [SEG website](https://wiki.seg.org/wiki/Open_data)

 1. **Marmousi2 model**: [link](https://wiki.seg.org/wiki/AGL_Elastic_Marmousi)